 Parents of children, identified as having SEND, are invited to generate and review their child's personal support plans on a termly basis, which involves reviewing targets and setting new goal based outcomes.
-Children are also involved in this process; collaborating with their class teachers/teaching assistants to complete a 'one-page profile' of their voice, views and goals.
+Children are also involved in this process; collaborating with their class teachers/teaching assistants to complete a 'one-page profile' with their voice, views and goals.

-Parents of children who are supported by external agencies, are invited to attend meetings to discuss their child's needs and what strategies should be implemented to help them progress as recommended by these external professionals. eg: Specialist teachers, therapists and health care teams.
+Parents of children who are supported by external agencies, are invited to attend meetings to discuss their child's needs and what strategies should be implemented to help them progress as recommended by these external professionals. eg: Specialist advisory teachers, family workers, therapists and health care teams etc